glamprea/Proyectos/README.md

 Ansible Playbooks.

-This repository contains examples for building Ansible Playbooks.
+This repository contains examples for building Ansible Playbooks for Ansible AWS.